NicksonCheng/leecode/README.md

 - ❌ 2444.CountSubarraysWithFixedBounds
 - 📝 567.
 Permutation in String
 - 📝 LRCR
+- 📝 1438.
+Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
 - 📝 76.
 Minimum Window Substring
 - 📝 2302.CountSubarraysWithScoreLessThanK
 - 📝 LGS